Mina-Adel-dev/kitting-station-digital-twin/README.md

 ## Overview

-This project is a **digital twin for Station 1 (Kitting Cell)**.
+This project is a digital twin for **Station 1 (Kitting Cell)**.

 It simulates a PLC-controlled manufacturing workflow with:

 - four robotic arms (Picking, Kitting, Mounting, Soldering),
 - sensor/actuator abstraction,
 - SCADA monitoring,
 - structured event logging,
 - replay and KPI analytics from logs.

-> Current codebase focus: stable process orchestration and replay-driven analysis.
+> Current focus: stable process orchestration and replay-driven analysis.

 ---